 Let me be clear on my stance and personal context.
 I have been vegan for 11 years, come this December.
 Within the majority of this time, I’ve had a steady income; however not for the duration.
 I have lost employment in unexpected situations, and I have had emergencies come up which have demanded unexpected financial investment.
 Throughout these instances, though the foods I was buying definitely changed, my ability to purchase vegan food of some kind was never compromised.

-It would be nonsensical to have this dialogue without acknowledging many conversations around access to food (and even this list is not finite): considering a wide range of budgets, the fact that some folks are obtaining food with stamps or related community programs, the variety in grocery options based on location and transportation, and the like.
+We can't have this dialogue without acknowledging many conversations around access to food (and even this list is not finite): considering a wide range of budgets, the fact that some folks are obtaining food with stamps or related community programs, the variety in grocery options based on location and transportation, and the like.
 It ‘s crucial to mention that some food subsidy programs aren’t providing a variety of foods, aren’t providing nutrient-dense foods, and/or aren’t even offering vegan folks the choice of food that it suited to their ethical preferences.
 This is part of a much larger conversation around food access, community programs, and how the vegan community can work towards expanding current options and diversifying food access.

 The Role of Marketing, and ‘The One’

-Let’s take pause, and return to the insistent, aforementioned statement: veganism is not expensive, rather it can be expensive based on what you’re choosing to eat.
+Let’s take pause, and return to the aforementioned statement: veganism is not expensive, rather it can be expensive based on what you’re choosing to eat.
 Believing veganism is inherently expensive isn’t your fault.
 One major component of this is the result of a familiar discourse, which presents itself in a lot of vegan outreach and product marketing.

 This discourse is one strategy vegan advocates utilize to lure the un-switched population to veganism: the promise that you can find ‘The One’.
 The One is the alternative item that will replace your 2% milk in the coffee, your beloved lunch meat (flesh), or the perfectly scrambled eggs you’ve been eating every morning for five years.
 The kicker?
 These alternatives can often (not always) be the most expensive items in the aisle.